Sandy4321/ML-Model-Deployment/README.md

 This project has two major parts :

-model.py - This contains code for our model to predict absence or presence of disease based on trainign data in
+model.py - This contains code for our model to predict absence or presence of disease based on training data in

 'raw_cardio.csv' file.